tfulton/paypal-smartbuttons/README.md

 * Various [FUNDING types](https://github.com/paypal/paypal-checkout/blob/master/src/config/constants.js#L122)
 * Credit (w/second button)
 * Multi-Currency and Multi-Language Combinations (see [supported currency](https://developer.paypal.com/docs/integration/direct/rest/currency-codes/) and [locale codes](https://developer.paypal.com/docs/classic/api/locale_codes/))
+* Combinations of the Above - depending on your appetite for experimentation.

-**HINT:** not all combinations will together.
-For instance, vertical orientation allows some funding sources, while horizontal does not.
-Some countries allow some funding sources, while others do not.  *This is part of the challenge!*
+**HINT:** not all combinations work together.
+For instance, the FUNDING.ELV type works only with Germany (DE) and Austria (AT), FUNDING.CREDIT works with US, GB and DE.
+Use these combinations to test your understanding of the options available.  *This is part of the challenge!*

 # Implementation
 * Put your REST App 'clientId' in the appropriate location of [template.html](./template.html)